Eleanor first started practicing yoga in the 1990s, and enjoyed the calmness and tranquility that the yoga brought to her everyday life!

 Yoga is about waking up – about being fully present to each moment as it is NOW.

-The Mindfulness practices help us to train the mind to let go of the layers of complexities that our mind has actually invented, and instead allows us to get more in touch with a simpler more real pristine awareness.
+The mindful practices help us to train the mind to let go of the layers of the habit-pattens which accumulate over our lifetime, and instead allows us to get more in touch with a simpler, clearer awareness.

-When we bring this pristine awareness to our physical yoga practice, we can also begin to feel how asana and pranayama can become a meditation, when our focus is fully present.
+When we bring this clarity of awareness to our physical yoga practice, we can also begin to feel how asana and pranayama with the body and with the breath can become a meditation, when our focus is fully present.

 Eleanor’s classes are based on a sharing her love of the potential of a yoga practice with anyone who wants to learn.
 Her classes are designed so that students of varying degrees of physical fitness and experience can benefit from the same class.